 Leverage - Forwards also provide leverage like futures, enabling large currency exposure with margin requirements of 5-20% of contract value.

-Maturity - Currency forward maturities can range from few days to multiple years depending on the needs for hedging FX exposure.
+Maturity - Currency forward maturities can range from a few days to multiple years, depending on the needs for hedging FX exposure.
 Futures have fixed maturity cycles.

 Settlement - Currency forwards are settled by physical delivery of the currencies or by cash settlement in a specified currency.
-Settlement mode is mutually agreed.
+The settlement mode is mutually agreed upon.

 Private agreements - Forwards are private agreements and do not trade on an exchange.
 They have no centralised clearing.
 This leads to limited transparency on pricing.

-Hedging tool - Forwards are commonly used as a hedging tool by exporters, importers, and institutional investors to lock in future currency rates and manage FOREX risks.
+Hedging tool - Forwards are commonly used as a hedging tool by exporters, importers, and institutional investors to lock in future currency rates and manage foreign exchange risks.

 Read More: 5 Common Risk Factors in Forex Trading